PulseMakerDAO/community/governance/votes/Executive vote - October 17, 2024.md

 address: "0xACA9a90C92647e3d3f04095118192DC80C470955"

 ---
-# [Executive Proposal] Seal Engine Initialization, RWA Vault Debt Ceiling Housekeeping, Pinwheel DAO Resolution, Aave Revenue Share Payment, Spark Proxy Spell - October 17, 2024
+# [Executive Proposal] Test Yoself Seal Engine Initialization, RWA Vault Debt Ceiling Housekeeping, Pinwheel DAO Resolution, Aave Revenue Share Payment, Spark Proxy Spell - October 17, 2024

 The Governance Facilitators, Sidestream, and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.